staceyjf/WorkWave-backend/README.md

 ### ERD

-Understanding the relationship of the data was an important starting point, and it was determined that a normalized data structure would be the most suitable approach to minimize redundancy and dependency.
-I took the following steps:
+Understanding the relationship of the data was an important starting point, and I determined that a normalized data structure would be the most suitable approach to minimize redundancy and dependency.

+Steps taken:
-1. Reviewed the fields required for authentication and how they could be overlaid with employee information to create a streamlined user based `Employee` entity
+1. Reviewed the fields required for authentication and how they could be overlaid with employee information to create a streamlined user-based `Employee` entity.
-2. Separated out the work-specific details of the role into an `Contract` Entity to hold items such as contract type (contract vs. permanent) and employment type (part-time vs. full-time).
+2. Separated out the work-specific details of the role into a `Contract` entity to hold items such as contract type (contract vs. permanent) and employment type (part-time vs. full-time)..

 <div align="center">
   <img src="./planning/workwave_erd.png" style="max-width: 800px;" alt="ERD for workwave API">
 </div>

 ### Business assumptions
-1. Full-time permanent employees can only have one contract at a time (unless the end date is set before the start date of a new contract)
+1. Full-time permanent employees can only have one contract at a time (unless the end date is set before the start date of a new contract).
 2. Full-time contracting employees can only start a new contract once the existing contract has expired.
-3. The minimum length of a contract needs to be one calendar day
+3. The minimum length of a contract needs to be one calendar day.

 <!-- ### Design inspiration